Get insider access

 • Fit requires readjusting.

-The Anker Soundcore P40i are decent for commuting and travelling.
+The Anker Soundcore P40i are very good for commuting and travelling.
 They provide a long battery life to a single charge, and their case holds an additional four charges to last through most flights.
 They're comfortable and stable to wear, and their connectivity is excellent.
 Meanwhile, they're small enough to fit in most pockets so that you can travel light.
-On the other hand, as expected of the budget tier, their combined isolation and ANC aren't impressive, meaning you'll still hear quite a bit of your environment, even if it's a tad quieter.
-They also can leak some of your audio, which is less of an issue on a noisy bus than on a red-eye flight if your neighbor is trying to sleep.
+They also have great ANC, so noise like rumbly bus and plane engines will be well mitigated.
+On the other hand, they can leak some of your audio, which is less of an issue on a noisy bus than on a red-eye flight if your neighbor is trying to sleep.

 Pros